ychen306/llvm-autotuner/README.md

 ### server.mak
 Makefile to building a server from a list of bitcode files.
 See source for details on usage.
 ### prof.mak
 Makefile to profile top-level loops of a bitcode files.
-Profiling result will be dumped to `loop-prof.out.csv`.
+Profiling result will be dumped to `loop-prof.basic.csv` and `loop-prof.graph.csv`.
 See source for details on usage.